 /.doh/manifests/

-(Private): Contain internal build information, caches, and potentially sensitive configuration.
-They are generally not distributed and are excluded from being served by default./doh_js/manifests/
+(Private): Contain internal build information, caches, and configuration.
+They are not distributed and are excluded from being served by default./doh_js/manifests/

 (Public): Describe the public structure and dependencies of your application.
 They are often used by the framework at runtime and may be included in distributions or served./dohballs/